-Charge entry in medical billing is a process in which healthcare organizations record and enter the charges for their medical services into a billing system.
+Charge entry in medical billing process involves healthcare organizations that record and enter the charges for their medical services into a billing system.
 It is a crucial process in revenue cycle management as they are linked with your reimbursement claims.

 You must properly document the charge entry process in medical billing with attention to detail and accurate medical coding.
 Any irregularities in charge entries can cause claim denials and delays in payment reimbursement, which eventually lead to loss of revenue.